 If the same money is spent

-in India for efficient water cause management, it will make India a truly
+in undisputed river basins, we will achieve more efficient water management.
+It will make India a truly

 prosperous country, more prosperous than China, definitely.
 Therefore, I would